It’s easy to lose the excess flab whilst cycling, but if you ride long term the body adapts and it starts to creep back on!

 Its trained itself up just like when you exercise…

 It’s the same when you diet.
 The body adapts to its workload and diet, basically it’s adapted to your way of life.
-Bloody marvelous just what you don’t want!
+Bloody marvelous just what you don’t want in this case!

-So what do we do to keep the weight down?
+So what do we do to keep the weight off?

 Keep the body on the back foot.
 Keep it guessing and trying to catch up with with your chosen way of life.